 - United States Supreme Court

-- United States Court of Appeals for the Eleventh and Sixth Circuits
+- United States Court of Appeals for the Fifth, Sixth, Ninth and Eleventh Circuits

 - United States District Courts for the Southern, Middle, and Northern Districts of Florida, and Eastern, Middle, and Western Districts of Tennessee